Good evening :)

 Thematic ETFs focus on specific investment ideas such as ESG (Environmental, Social, Governance), technology, or sustainability.
 They invest in companies aligned with these themes, enabling investors to capture long-term growth from emerging trends.

-Advantages of Investing in Exchange Traded Funds
+Advantages of Investing in ETF Funds

 Install the Tickertape app and enjoy a more hands-on investing experience